mjsipes/layers4/README.md

 I think this is a demo, not a product.
-- reflect on time spent working on chatbot ui versus traditional ui (flexibility versus rigidness)
+- reflect on time spent working on chatbot ui versus traditional ui (flexibility versus rigidness) spent 80% of time on it
 - fun thought; how can i make a successful business only apis / will there be a successful business only mcp?